MightyDillah/VideoSmaller/README.md

 moxy /path/to/mkv/files

 ## Vincon
-Batch convert videos to HEVC using Apple VideoToolbox, it detects old format videos like avi or mpeg and matches their bitrate then converts them to mp4 vincon /path/to/videos
+Batch convert videos to HEVC using the best available hardware encoder (Apple VideoToolbox, AMD AMF, NVIDIA NVENC, or Intel QSV), it detects old format videos like avi or mpeg and matches their bitrate then converts them to mp4 vincon /path/to/videos

 ## Shorty